xytis/GURPS/Campaigns/Gaana - Returning memories/Chapter IV - Crimson fiend/events.md

 # crier

-a man in market square stands on a barrel and start shouting concerning things.
+A man in market square stands on a barrel and start shouting concerning things.
 About plague that will destroy everything and that foreigners will bring it to Bardhof.
 About skeletal mage that was hired by academy.
 And now theres undead'ish creature killing out soldiers.